kachi-tutorials/koa-mongodb-tutorial/README.md

 # Prerequisite

-Before you start this part, make sure you have read [**part 1**](https://github.com/tutorial-point/koa-server-tutorial) of this tutorial series
+Before you start this part, make sure you have read [**part 1**](https://github.com/tutorial-point/koa-server-tutorial) of this tutorial series as we're gonna be starting from there.

+In this tutorial, we'll be connecting a **`Mongo database`** to our Koa JS server.

 # KOA MongoDB Server